maratai/craftery/audio_music/vst.md

 - **Norrland Solo Trumpet.** Free and great!

 # Ocean Swift Synthesis (Kontakt)
+- **Porphyra Hybrid** - "...a richly detailed go to instrument which combines sample and wavetable substractive synthesis with hundreds of source sounds for extensive sonic exploration and advanced wavetable manipulation...."
 - **Tyrian Tine** - "...a compact, yet potent Kontakt NKS instrument for generating unique, randomized bell and chime tones.
 Its asymmetric dual-layer engine pairs a wavetable oscillator - with purposeful instability, morphing, and controlled randomization - with a sample oscillator curated from bells, kalimbas, music boxes, and other metallic oddities.
 The result ranges from crystalline fantasy tintinnabulation to gritty, bronze-like strikes and haloed sci-fi swells."

 # Orchestral Tools (SINE)